jasonmkfu/the-readability-sql-style-guide/README.md

 # The Readability SQL Style Guide

-Want to get straight to the good stuff?
+★ Want to get straight to the good stuff?
 Jump to the [guide](https://github.com/jasonmkfu/the-readability-sql-style-guide/blob/main/Style%20Guide.md)!

+★ Want to see what a query looks like fully styled?
+Expand the dropdown below!
 <details>
   <summary>View a fully styled query</summary>